yofabronecoforo/C6EGHV/README.md

 - Spanish (es_ES)
 - French (fr_FR)

-Please report any conspicuous absent text, grammatical errors, or instances of localization placeholders (i.e. LOC_SOME_TEXT_HERE), when using any of the above languages.
+Please report any conspicuous absent text, grammatical errors, inaccurate translations, or instances of localization placeholders (i.e. LOC_SOME_TEXT_HERE), when using any of the above languages.

 # Features
 ## Goody Huts